TechDocsStudio/biel-docs/docs/installation/antora.md

     <script type="module" src="https://cdn.jsdelivr.net/npm/biel-search/dist/biel-search/biel-search.esm.js"></script>
     ```

-1. Locate the `footer.hbs` or the specific file where you'd like the feedback button to appear.
+1. Locate the `footer.hbs` or the specific file where you'd like the chatbot to appear.
 Just before the closing tags in that file, add the following snippet:

     ```html
-    <biel-button project="<YOUR_PROJECT_ID>" button-position="bottom-right" modal-position="bottom-right" button-style="dark">ASK AI</biel-button>
+    <biel-button project="<YOUR_PROJECT_ID>" button-position="bottom-right" modal-position="bottom-right" button-style="dark">Ask AI</biel-button>
     ```

     Replace `<YOUR_PROJECT_ID>` with your project's ID from the [Biel.ai dashboard](../quickstart.md#2-create-a-project).